Q & A Library

 We can get iodine naturally by eating saltwater fish and seafood, kelp and other sea vegetables as well as vegetables grown in soils that contain iodine.
 Dairy products also provide iodine if the animals graze on plants growing in iodine-rich soils.

-However, don't depend on processed foods for iodine - the salt they contain is not iodized, and probably because people are cooking less at home and substituting take-out food or processed foods, iodine intakes in the United States have declined from about 250 micrograms (mcg) per day to 157 mcg daily.
-We need 150 mcg or more (pregnant women need to make sure they're getting adequate iodine for the health of their babies).
-Daily intakes of up to 1,100 mcg daily for adults and children over four are considered safe.
+However, don’t depend on processed foods for iodine – the salt they contain is not iodized, and probably because people are cooking less at home and substituting take-out food or processed foods, iodine intakes in the United States have declined from about 250 micrograms (mcg) per day to 157 mcg daily.
+We need 150 mcg or more (pregnant women need to make sure they’re getting adequate iodine for the health of their babies).
+Daily intakes of up to 1,100 mcg – including that from iodized salt – for adults and children over four are considered safe.

-If you are eating a healthy, balanced, varied diet, you're probably getting enough iodine and don't need to use iodized salt.
-I myself use both unrefined (gray) and refined (white) sea salt, which I prefer to commercial salts that often have additives I don't like, such as aluminum compounds to prevent caking.
+If you are eating a healthy, balanced, varied diet, you’re probably getting enough iodine and don’t need to use iodized salt, and can eat non-iodized salt.
+I myself use both unrefined (gray) and refined (white) sea salt, which I prefer to commercial salts that often have additives I don’t like, such as aluminum compounds to prevent caking.
 Sea salt contains trace amounts of iodine.

 Andrew Weil, M.D.

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.